tfrhyde/vaquero-marketplace/README.md

 cd vaquero-marketplace

 ### (If .env.local file does not exist)
-Create .env.local file in the same directory and fill sections below with the required keys
+Create .env.local file in the same directory and fill sections below with your required keys
 - NEXT_PUBLIC_SUPABASE_URL=
 - NEXT_PUBLIC_SUPABASE_ANON_KEY=
 - SUPABASE_SERVICE_ROLE_KEY=